Lankos/ConfigRepo/README.md

 # ConfigRepo
-A repository for holding configuration files
+A repository for holding configuration files that are mainly used by a Spring Config Server instance.